 Natural Insomnia Remedies: Foods, Herbs, and Supplements continued...

 Lavender.
-Research has shown that lavender oil is calming and can help encourage sleep in some people with insomnia.
+Lavender oil is calming and can help encourage sleep in some people with insomnia, research shows.
 “Try taking a hot bath with lavender oil before bed to relax your body and mind,” Harris says.

-In some people, night time light can inhibit melatonin and create “social jetlag,” which mimics symptoms of having traveled several time zones.
-To keep your sleep surroundings as dark as possible, Ahmed recommends moving the TV out of your bedroom and using a DVR or TIVO to record favorite late night shows for later viewing.
+Turn off the TV.
+In some people, nighttime light can hinder melatonin and create “social jetlag,” which mimics symptoms of having traveled several time zones.
+To keep your sleep surroundings as dark as possible, Ahmed recommends moving the TV out of your bedroom and using a DVR or TiVo to record favorite late-night shows for later viewing.